Codecademy/docs/content/matplotlib/concepts/pyplot/terms/pie/pie.md

   - 'paths/data-science'
 ---

-The **`.pie()`** method in the matplotlib library is used to draw a pie chart, showing the percentage of the parts with respect to the whole data.
+The **`.pie()`** method in the Matplotlib library is used to draw a pie chart, a common format that shows the percentage of individual elements with respect to the data as a whole.

 ## Syntax